ctrombley92/BootCon-Final/README.md

 ## What It Does

-PhishSweep is a Python script that scans the most recent unread emails from a Gmail inbox and checks any found URLs against the VirusTotal API to detect phishing attempts.
+PhishNet is a Python script that scans the most recent unread emails from a Gmail inbox and checks any found URLs against the VirusTotal API to detect phishing attempts.

 ## Files Included